-The 2022B Bonds are secured by and payable solely from and to the extent of Subordinate Pledged Revenue, which means the moneys derived from the following sources, net of any costs of collection: (a) the Subordinate ATEC No. 1 Debt Service Revenues; and (b) any other legally available moneys which the CAB determines, in its absolute discretion, to transfer to the Trustee for application as Subordinate Pledged Revenue.
+The 2022B Bonds are allocated to the voted debt authorization of ATEC No. 1 and secured by and payable solely from and to the extent of Subordinate Pledged Revenue, which means the moneys derived from the following sources, net of any costs of collection: (a) the Subordinate ATEC No. 1 Debt Service Revenues; and (b) any other legally available moneys which the CAB determines, in its absolute discretion, to transfer to the Trustee for application as Subordinate Pledged Revenue.